denog/denog.github.io/de/meetings/denog17/pc.md

 <td style="vertical-align:top">
 Tim started with DENOG2 conference and is engaged in the DENOG conference and meetup organisation since years.
-He's part of the PC since 2019 and since end of 2023 treasurer of the board.
+He's part of the PC since 2019 and since end of 2023 treasurer of the board.<br /><br />

 Besides being involved into Stuttgart-IX, his professional live brought him to BelWü, SWITCH, EXARING (waipu.tv), OneFiber Interconnect and since February 2024 as head of global network design to DE-CIX.
 </td>
 </tr>
 </table>